godotengine/godot-docs/tutorials/3d/particles/subemitters.rst

 and click the box next to it to assign the sub-emitter.
 You will see a list of available particle systems in the scene.
 Select one and click the confirmation button.

-Particle systems from instanced scenes can be set as sub-emitters too, as long as the ``Editable Children`` property is enabled on the instanced scene.
-This also works the other way around: You can assign a sub-emitter to a particle system in an instanced scene, even one coming from a different instanced scene.
+Particle systems from instantiated scenes can be set as sub-emitters too, as long as the ``Editable Children`` property is enabled on the instantiated scene.
+This also works the other way around: You can assign a sub-emitter to a particle system in an instantiated scene, even one coming from a different instantiated scene.

 .. note::